carmabs/Ema/documentation/README.md

 Depending the class implemented, we must override the following parameters:

+* **override val navGraph: Int**

+	We must provide the navigation graph layout resource that [Android Navigation Library](https://developer.android.com/guide/navigation/navigation-design-graph) use to define all posible navigations.

 * **override fun injectActivityModule(kodein: Kodein.MainBuilder): Kodein.Module?**

 	The ***KODEIN*** injection module must be assigned here to provide the object assignation by ***instance()*** methods.
 The object defined by this module will have the **same lifecyle that the activity**.